natcobbinah/RecipesApp/README.md

 #Info
 This a demo recipesApp implemented using react+redux, and structured with reduxDucks pattern.
 One can add,remove and search from the foodRecipes displayed on the page

+[NOTE]: react-redux has been used to further refactor the application,  giving components access to Redux (store) without props drilling.

+Selectors are thus used to access all / part of the (state) in the Redux Store.

+useSelector()  retrieves the application (state) through selectors and called within a components

+useSelector() subscribes components to data retrieved from selectors.
+React, not Redux, re-renders those components when the selected data changes.

+useDispatch() returns reference to Redux store dispatch() function.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).